-We founded our business with a clear purpose: to rebuild communities by making home-ownership affordable and accessible for working families, whilst delivering dependable cashflow and profits for the company and our private lenders.
+We founded our business with a clear purpose: to rebuild communities by making home-ownership affordable and accessible for working families.

 The Renter’s Trap

-At the same time, a combination of high rents and a lack of mortgage availability for affordable homes has kept many of these working families trapped in a perpetual cycle of housing poverty, living semi-transiently in sub-standard conditions and unable to purchase a permanent home.
+At the same time, a combination of high rents and a lack of mortgage availability for low and middle income families has kept millions of people trapped in a perpetual cycle of housing poverty, unable to pay down debt, improve their credit, or save a meaningful deposit.

-The opportunity to fulfill our purpose lies in the availability of a large volume of heavily discounted distressed real estate – especially in the affordable homes sector – combined with a mass of prospective buyers keen to purchase their own home, but unable to save deposits, or access traditional mortgage finance.
+The opportunity to fulfill our purpose lies in the availability of a large volume of heavily discounted distressed real estate – especially in the affordable homes sector – combined with a mass of prospective buyers keen to purchase their own home, but unable to access mainstream mortgage finance.

 By acquiring distressed properties and renovating them to a high standard, we improve the home, the street and the neighbourhood.
-By then helping working families to purchase our homes through our Path to Home Ownership Program, we allow people to put down community roots, access credit and most importantly take ownership and responsibility for their own future.
+By then helping working families to purchase our homes through our Pathway to Home Ownership Program, we provide the critical economic stability families need, allowing people to put down community roots, accrue wealth, access credit and most importantly take ownership and responsibility for their own future.